-NOTE: Entries in this Table of Contents which list (with Speed Input) or (with Temperature Input) may require the purchase of separate accessories.
+NOTE: Entries in this Table of Contents which list (With Speed Input) may require the purchase of separate accessories.
 You can visit our website at www.humminbird.com to order these accessories online or contact our Customer Resource Center at 1-800-633-1468.